entur/api-guidelines/guidelines.md

 In the above example a JWT is required for all endpoints.

-You might wonder what the empty array is here `"enturJwt": []`.
+You might wonder what the empty array is here `"jwt": []`.
 For some security schemes, that array will be a list of scopes required to access endpoints, but this is not used for JWT authentication, so it is always empty.

 [More information on Authentication](https://swagger.io/docs/specification/v3_0/authentication/)